 We are traveling to a very safe area in Kenya – we have never felt uneasy or unsafe while there.
 That being said, things can happen anywhere but Love Abides is taking every precaution to ensure your safety:

 - Coronavirus concerns: Since March, 2020, we have been monitoring the Covid-19 cases in Kenya by keeping in contact with our friends there and by visiting the Kenyan Ministry of Health website at: https://www.health.go.ke/home/.
 We will NOT go on this trip if the virus isn’t under control.
-However, each member of the mission team has to make the best decision for themselves based on their own comfort level with regards to travel.
-As of now, facemasks ARE REQUIRED on all planes and in airports.
+A CURRENT COVID19 VACCINE WILL BE REQUIRED AS WELL AS PROOF OF THAT VACCINE.
+FACEMASKS WILL ALSO BE REQUIRED ANY TIME WE ARE OUTSIDE OF OUR HOST’S PROPERTY.
+We are taking these precautions at the request of our host(s) in order to protect everyone on the team and the vulnerable ones we go to serve.

 - We have obtained a group international medical insurance policy which protects against any medical situations while in Kenya or emergency evacuation in the unlikely event that it’s necessary.